Stremio/stremio-addon-guide/docs/step5.md

     ]
 }
 ```

+> When your add-on is unable to provide streams for particular video, you have to return an empty `streams` array.
+Otherwise and error is shown to the user.

 > As you can see the stream object can point to variety of streams.
 The complete reference is [located here](https://github.com/Stremio/stremio-addon-sdk/blob/master/docs/api/responses/stream.md).